Progesterone and Pregnancy

 - Women produce progesterone, also known as the “pregnancy hormone,” P4 or Prog, in the ovaries, the adrenal glands and in the placenta during pregnancy.

-- Progesterone promotes implantation of the fertilized egg in the uterus to establish a pregnancy and helps maintain a healthy pregnancy.
+- This hormone promotes implantation of the fertilized egg in the uterus to establish a pregnancy and helps maintain a healthy pregnancy.

 - Progesterone is often given in fertility treatments such as in vitro fertilization (IVF) because medications used in the process reduce a woman’s natural production of progesterone.